DanilKuznetcov/Diploma/README.md

 3. Analyst Mike McGlone and investor Tim Draper also appear in the interpretation of the topic for September and October, respectively.
 This is due to the fact that they gave a forecast for the growth of btc in these periods.

 ## Usage
 The whole system is divided into three parts for the convenience of modification for specific topics (keywords).
+For work is needed only "Diplom_final_git" folder, others files are just examples of works.

 ### 1. Getting data
 For this part you need create "1.
 Getting data/constants.py" file with you API keys, example: